Whyteleafe Circular walk

 5 out of 10 (4 for the Alternative Walk, 3 for the Short Walk).

 This walk covers a stretch of the Green Belt on the London/Surrey border which since July 2019 has been designated the South London Downs National Nature Reserve.
-It starts with a climb onto Kenley Common and a long stretch around the perimeter of Kenley Airfield, a well-preserved example of those pressed into service for the Battle of Britain in 1940.
+It starts with a climb onto Kenley Common and a long stretch around the perimeter of Kenley Airfield, a well-preserved example of those pressed into service during World War Ⅱ. There are many new information panels about RAF Kenley's role in the Battle of Britain in 1940, and the people who served there.
 The airfield is no longer licensed for use by powered aircraft but (weather permitting) you will see gliders being catapulted into the air by winches and can stand directly under their flight path as they come in to land.

 Although this ‘Chaldon loop’ covers much the same ground as the Book 2 walk, the actual overlaps in the two routes have been minimised and are all in the opposite direction.

 Although it misses out Chaldon church, an obvious Short Walk can be made by switching to the afternoon leg at the first sight of the lunch pub, saving 4½ km.
-In addition, the walk's interlacing design between Whyteleafe and Coulsdon Common allows other such short cuts, and indeed much of it could be done as separate short circular walks.
+The walk's interlacing design between Whyteleafe and Coulsdon Common allows other such short cuts, and indeed much of it could be done as separate short circular walks.

 The attractive stretch of Green Belt along the top of Farthing Downs into Happy Valley is covered in Walk 2–15, but for convenience its final section from Chaldon church is described here in the opposite direction, making an Alternative Walk starting from Coulsdon.

-This alternative start would also be worth considering if the outward trains to Whyteleafe were disrupted.
-You could combine these two walks in other ways, for example by extending this walk out to the North Downs Way or by heading for Coulsdon after the lunch stop.
-There are many nice paths to choose from in Happy Valley if you want to devise a longer route there.
+This alternative start would be worth considering if the outward trains to Whyteleafe were disrupted.
+You could make further use of Walk 2–15 by extending this walk with its loop out to the North Downs Way, or by heading for Coulsdon after the lunch stop.
+There are also many nice paths to explore in Happy Valley if you want to devise a longer route there.